SavingMusicLIVE/panel/README.md

 Just a reminder to never post sensitive information.
 If you need to report a bug that contains sensitive information, please contact any staff member privately in our [Discord](http://discord.gg/bVT8y86).

+If you don't have a bug to report, but you do have a question, please also reach out on [Discord](http://discord.gg/bVT8y86) instead.

 ## Big known issues

 | Issue | Description |